Myrdincx/python-motion-visualiser/README.md

 # Blob Tracking with Python
 This Python script analyzes motion in a video, draws bounding boxes around moving objects, optionally connects them with lines, and exports a new video with the original audio.

+> [!WARNING]
+> This script is far from perfect, results may vary.
+Feel free to contribute in order to make it better!

 ## Features
 - Tracks moving objects using background subtraction
 - Draws bounding boxes for the most prominent moving objects